CodeEditApp/codeedit.app/data/blog/2025/01/year-in-review-2024.md

 ## 🐙 Source Control

-This year one of our focuses was improving how developers can use Git with CodeEdit.
+This year one of our focuses was improving how developers use Git with CodeEdit.
 Our goal was to make Git easy.
 We felt editors can often miss the mark when it comes to the user experience and clarity that source control requires.
 So, as we built out our source control features we were grateful to our wonderful community as we looked for shared opinions and design guidance.

 The heart of CodeEdit's source control features is the source control navigator pane.
 This pane was [seriously](https://github.com/CodeEditApp/CodeEdit/pull/1534) [upgraded](https://github.com/CodeEditApp/CodeEdit/pull/1471) this year, introducing new interfaces for initializing repositories, managing commits and messages, viewing history, local and remote branches, and more.